Alos-no/Cloudflare.NET/README.md

 | **User API-tokens** | User | **Read** | Build applications that can inspect their own token permissions. |

 > **CI/CD Token Tip**: For running this repository's integration tests, your CI token needs `Workers R2 Storage Write` and `Zone DNS Edit` to create and tear down test resources.

----

-## 5. Local Development & Debugging

-This repository is structured to enable a seamless development experience where a consuming project can directly reference the local SDK source code instead of the NuGet package.

-This is controlled by the `UseLocalCloudflareSdk` property in a `Directory.Build.props` file placed at the solution root.

-*   **To develop locally (`<UseLocalCloudflareSdk>true</UseLocalCloudflareSdk>`):**
-    Visual Studio will use the local `Cloudflare.NET.csproj` projects.
-You can set breakpoints in the SDK, make changes, and recompile, and the consuming application will immediately pick up the changes.

-*   **To simulate NuGet usage (`<UseLocalCloudflareSdk>false</UseLocalCloudflareSdk>`):**
-    The consuming application will use the `<PackageReference>` to fetch the SDK from a NuGet feed, simulating the experience for an external consumer.
-This is ideal for CI builds.